 Although a classification performance of 92% might seem decent, it would be desirable to achieve 100% performance.
 Thankfully, the SVM package form Scikit-Learn comes with many parameters that can be changed and tuned to a specific task.
-Once such a parameter is gamma which can be manually set to any value.
+[Would have a separate subsection talkinga bout hyperparams]Once such a parameter is gamma which can be manually set to any value.
 Essentially, the gamma parameter influences whether “closer” or “further” points are considered important by the SVM.
 Although such parameters fall outside the scope of this tutorial, for a more in-depth explanation, please see https://scikit-learn.org/stable/auto_examples/svm/plot_rbf_parameters.html#:~:text=Intuitively%2C%20the%20gamma%20parameter%20defines,the%20model%20as%20support%20vectors.
 Thus, by setting the gamma parameter to 1, we can achieve 100% classification performance on the breast cancer dataset.
+[Because using trainng set, might want ot play with hyperparams on train-test split data see if you can increase default accuracy]

+[Let’s finish the main text, move it to Latex (if I remember we need to do Latex for TQMP) and then do the math in Latex... it’s a bit cleaner]

 The math behind SVM